wonkledge/okatsu/README.md

 ## rejected

-​	Returns promise rejected with data passed in
+​	Returns promise rejected with data passed in.

 ##### 	Signature